spyder-ide/spyder-docs/doc/fileexplorer.rst

 File Explorer
 =============

-The file explorer pane is a file/directory browser allowing the user to open files with the internal editor or with the appropriate application (Windows only).
+The **File Explorer** pane is a file/directory browser allowing the user to open files with the internal editor or with the appropriate application (Windows only).